-A new NOAA-led report shows that Arctic air temperatures continue to rise at more than twice the rate of global air temperatures, a phenomenon known as Arctic amplification.
+A new NOAA-led report shows that air temperatures continue to rise at more than twice the rate of global air temperatures, a phenomenon known as Arctic amplification.
 Increasing air and sea surface temperatures, declining reflectivity at the surface of the Greenland ice sheet, shrinking spring snow cover on land and summer ice on the ocean, and declining populations and health of some polar bear populations are among the observations released today in the Arctic Report Card 2014.

 Polar bears depend on sea ice for dens, food and mating.
 The loss of sea ice is affecting some polar bear populations and health.
 (Credit: Kathy Crane, NOAA)